 Combined Degree Programs

-Career preparation and planning are natural extensions of the Scripps commitment to the long-term needs of women.
-One of the challenges open to a select group of highly qualified women is the opportunity to combine the Scripps Bachelor of Arts degree on an accelerated basis with one of seven master's degree programs offered by The Claremont Graduate University: American politics, business administration, economics, international studies, philosophy, public policy, and religion.
+Career preparation and planning are natural extensions of the Scripps commitment to the long-term needs of its students.
+One of the challenges open to a select group of highly qualified students is the opportunity to combine the Scripps Bachelor of Arts degree on an accelerated basis with one of several master’s degree programs offered by The Claremont Graduate University, including American politics, business administration, economics, international studies, public policy, and religion.
 Scripps also offers to qualified students the opportunity to combine a BA degree with the BS degree in engineering at a large number of institutions.
-All eight programs provide the Scripps student with a superior foundation for specialization after college in professional training.
+All programs provide the Scripps student with a superior foundation for specialization after college in professional training.

 Guidelines for Selected Programs in Engineering

 Students interested in the a BA/BS Program in Engineering should consult with the appropriate Scripps advisor at the earliest possible opportunity.
 A petition to the Scripps Committee on Academic Review for entry to the program is necessary no later than mid-fall semester of the junior year.

 This combined degree program allows highly qualified students the opportunity to pursue a dual bachelor’s degree.
 On this 3-2 program, the student spends three years at Scripps and transfers to the second college or university for two years, receiving two degrees in five years.
 Scripps students have completed engineering requirements at Columbia University, Harvey Mudd College, USC, and Washington University among other programs in recent years.